Call for Submissions to the UK's Living Heritage Inventories

 The UK Government Department for Culture, Media & Sport has appointed TRACS (Traditional Arts and Culture Scotland) as one of the UK’s official Intangible Cultural Heritage (ICH) Community Support Hubs.

-As a Hub, TRACS will support communities, tradition bearers and cultural practitioners across Scotland through the process of contributing to the national Living Heritage Inventory, by offering support via workshops, “office hours,” and practitioner roundtables covering traditional music, dance, storytelling, crafts, indigenous languages and customs.
+As a Hub, TRACS supports communities, tradition bearers and cultural practitioners across Scotland through the process of contributing to the national Living Heritage Inventory, as well as raising awareness of the importance of safeguarding our Living Heritage and providing practical advice.

 A Wee Guide